 “Should I share this with my Didi?”
 I asked myself, and then usually shrugged it off.
 “These are such trivial things – my Didi will obviously laugh at it and won’t make any sense.”

-Soon my vacation was about to end and I was to return to Kolkata in two days time.
+Soon, my vacation was about to end and I was to return to Kolkata in two days’ time.
 The same uncle, with whom I had come, was supposed to take me back.
-I went to sleep that night quite exhausted by the day’s activities, after all I had been playing hide-and-seek with companions of my age from the neighbourhood most of the day.
+I went to sleep that night quite exhausted by the day’s activities, after all, I had been playing hide-and-seek with companions of my age from the neighborhood most of the day.

 I had no idea that I was about to experience something so deeply traumatic as child sexual abuse.